Xanahol/Aniloader/README.md

   ```
   </br>

-  At this point you can monitor what is being put in your download-queue and you can delete whatever you don't need.</br></br>
+  At this point, you can monitor what is being put in your download-queue and you can delete whatever you don't need.</br></br>

  ### Standardize